kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-barnacles-ghosts-weasels.md

 ---
 title: "barnacles, ghosts and weasels"
 subtitle: permalink:/barnacles-ghosts-weasels"
-excerpt: "(Or how to make decisions in monasteries)."
+excerpt: "A darkly satirical look at how to make decisions in monasteries."
 date: 2025-08-21
 categories:
   - blog